PennLINC/aslprep/docs/workflows.rst

 One of the major problems that affects :abbr:`EPI (echo planar imaging)` data is the spatial distortion caused by the inhomogeneity of the field inside the scanner.
-Please refer to :ref:`sdc` for details on the available workflows.
+Please refer to :doc:`sdc` for details on the available workflows.

 .. figure:: _static/unwarping.svg